AP sources: Texas AG’s affair tied to criminal allegations

 The attorney general’s top deputies reported their boss to the FBI in September for alleged bribery, abuse of office and other crimes.
 Those allegations stem in part from Paxton’s decision to investigate Paul’s claims that a federal judge and the FBI broke the law in searches of his home and offices last year.

-The disclosure of the affair is likely to deepen political problems for Paxton, who has gained a national profile in office as a crusader for conservative Christian legal causes.
+The disclosure of the affair is likely to deepen political problems for Paxton, who has gained a national profile in office as a crusader for conservative Christian legal causes, even while maintaining his innocence in the face of separate criminal charges.

 Spokespersons for the attorney general did not respond to questions Thursday.

-During his Monday deposition, Paul explicitly denied employing the former senate aide at his company, World Class, as a favor to Paxton.
+During his Monday deposition, Paul explicitly denied employing the former Senate aide at his company, World Class, as a favor to Paxton.

 “World Class has hundreds of employees, including (the woman), and in accordance with federal and state laws does not invade their privacy including to inquire about their personal lives,” the developer’s lawyer, Michael Wynne, said in an email.